The new Search Console is now available to everyone. Read our guide to learn more about the Performance and Index Coverage reports.

 Over the 25th and 26th of April 2018, the latest iteration of The Inbounder took place – a digital marketing event which saw some of the industry’s biggest and brightest figures hold talks over both days, with over 1,300 people in attendance.
 It also happened to take place in Madrid, and I managed to snag…

 Improving the overall speed and performance of your site is massively important.
-Not exactly the hottest take, I know, but it impacts not only your users and how they use the site, but how well and how your site is crawled by search engines.
-Users don’t want to use a slow site, and we’ve seen…
+Not exactly the hottest take, I know, but it impacts not only your users and how they use the site, but also how well your site is crawled by search engines.
+Users don’t want to use a slow site.
+We’ve seen that search…